karmab/kcli/README.md

 If a file with the plan isnt specified with -f , the file kcli_plan.yml in the current directory will be used, if available.

+Also note that when deleting a plan, the network of the vms will also be deleted if no other vm are using them.
+You can prevent this by using the keep ( -k) flag

 For an advanced use of plans along with scripts, you can check the [plans](plans/README.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)

 ## available parameters